 From time to time, the Board may impose certain restrictions on fund balances.
-These amounts are presented in the statements of financial position and operations and changes in net assets as internally restricted funds.
+These amounts are presented in the Statements of Financial Position and Operations and Changes in Net Assets as internally restricted funds.
 These funds include internally restricted endowment funds, net unrealized gains/losses on unrestricted investments and the Slocan lands.
-The investment income earned on the endowment funds will be used to pay operational costs of the Foundation.
+The investment income earned on the endowment funds will be used to pay a portion of the Foundation's operational costs.
 These internally restricted amounts are not available for other purposes without approval of the Board.